Zhehao Zhang

 My current research interests lie in multiple fields in NLP including:

-• Dynamic evaluation of LLMs
+• Synthetic Data and Dynamic Evaluation of LLMs

 • Computational social science (NLP for social good)